-Fig 13: Frequency distribution of soil samples against double lactate soluble P concentrations in soils from different land uses.
-Values obtained for forest soils are very low

-For the older compiled information on the use of soil test methods for forest soils refer to Ballard (1980).
-In their recent study (Mendham et al. 2002) compared different methods to distinguish fertilized and unfertilized sites for determining available P and suggested that the use of CaCl2 soluble P provided the best results with respect to the growth responses in Eucalypt plantations.
+Fig 12 : Frequency distribution of soil samples against double lactate soluble P concentrations in soils from different land uses.
+Values obtained for forest soils are very low available P and suggested that the use of CaCl2 soluble P provided the best results with respect to the growth responses in Eucalypt plantations.
 Khanna (1994) evaluated various indices for measuring P status of forest stands by using both plant based and soil based parameters from Pine and Eucalyptus sites.
-Plant based parameters were P concentrations in the foliage, fine roots, and leaf litter, and plant bioassay (P uptake by roots) and phosphatase activity of fine roots.
-Soil based parameters included P extraction, anion exchange and Fe-impregnated paper, microbial P, phosphatase activity in soils, and P mineralisation under laboratory conditions.
-He concluded that P content in the fine roots, and Fe-impregnated paper may be most useful to assess P status of forest stands.
+Plant based parameters were : P concentrations in the foliage, fine roots, and leaf litter, and plant bioassay (P uptake by roots) and phosphatase activity of fine roots.
+Soil based parameters included P extraction by anion exchange and Fe-impregnated paper, microbial P, phosphatase activity in soils, and P mineralisation under laboratory conditions.
+He concluded that P content in the fine roots, and Fe-impregnated paper may be the most useful indices to assess P status of forest stands.